-The Roser Visiting Artist Endowment was established to enrich the lives and education of students on the Boulder campus at the University of Colorado in music, theatre and dance, fine arts and film studies, by funding visiting professional artists who have a demonstrated record of excellence and a commitment to working with students.
+The Roser Visiting Artist Endowment was established to enrich the lives and education of students on the Boulder campus at the University of Colorado in music, theatre and dance, fine arts, and film studies, by funding visiting professional artists who have demonstrated a record of excellence and commitment to working with students.
 This enrichment and interaction will be fostered by the Artists' collaboration in the creative process with students and faculty.

-The grant provides guest lectureships, workshops, performances, directorships, exhibitions, as well as other art-related programs which benefit students, faculty, and the community as a whole.
+The grants provide in-person and virtual guest lectureships, workshops, performances, directorships, exhibitions, as well as other art-related programs which benefit students, faculty, and the community as a whole.

 Proposals will be awarded to support artistically excellent visitors who will have a broad impact on the students.
-Roser Visiting Artist Endowment grants will not support fundraising activities, deficit reduction, receptions, marketing or publicity expenses will be considered at this time.
+Roser Visiting Artist Endowment grants will not support fundraising activities, deficit reduction, or receptions.
+Marketing or publicity expenses will be considered at this time.

-Important Reminders: All funded activities must take place during the 2017-2018 academic year.
+All funded activities must take place during the Spring 2024 to Spring 2025 academic year.
 Please read the mission statement carefully to be sure your project is appropriate.
 Only CU Boulder faculty may apply on behalf of artists.
 Arts units may submit more than one proposal.
-Grant requests typically range from $2,000 to $10,000.
-Please be very accurate in your budget and obtain actual airfare and hotel quotes.
+Grant requests will range from $5,000 to $15,000.
+Please be very accurate in your budget.
 Please include letters of commitment if the project involves collaboration with another department.
 It is important for department heads and chairs to notify all faculty about the deadline for proposals.
 Please direct them to this website for further information and forms.

-Notification: Applicants can expect to hear results within 12 weeks after the application deadline, as the Roser Visiting Artist Endowment Committee will meet in December to assign awards.
+Notification: Applicants can expect to hear results within 4 weeks after the application deadline, as the Roser Visiting Artist Endowment Committee will meet mid-April to review applications.

-Reporting: Award recipients will have to turn in a final report detailing the expenses of their visiting artist residency.
-These reports should be sent to new Roser Fellow Bonnie Cox at firstname.lastname@example.org within 2 months after the completion of the Roser funded project.
+Reporting: Award recipients will have to turn in a final report detailing the expenses of their artist residency.
+These reports should be sent to Roser Fellow Alston Tyndall at firstname.lastname@example.org within 2 months after the completion of the Roser funded project.
 All reports will be forwarded to the Roser grant committee for review.

-Mini-grant proposals should be e-mailed to: Nada Diachenko, Chair of the Roser Visiting Artist Endowment Committee, University of Colorado at Boulder, Campus Box 261, Boulder, CO 80309-0261 or email@example.com.
+Mini-grant proposals should be e-mailed to: Erika Randall (email@example.com), Roser Committee Chair.
 Applicants can expect to hear results within 3-4 weeks after they apply.

-For more information or with inquiries about Roser Visiting Artist Endowment grants, please contact current Roser Fellow, Bonnie Cox, at firstname.lastname@example.org
+For more information or with inquiries about Roser Visiting Artist Endowment grants, please contact current Roser Fellow, Alston Tyndall, at firstname.lastname@example.org